dapr/dapr/charts/dapr/README.md

 ## Example of installing edge version of Dapr

-This command will deploy the `edge` version of Dapr to `dapr-system` namespace:
+This command deploys the latest `edge` version of Dapr to `dapr-system` namespace.
+This is useful if you want to deploy the latest version of Dapr to test a feature or some capability in your Kubernetes cluster.

 ```
 helm install dapr dapr/dapr --namespace dapr-system --set-string global.tag=edge